Marcus Gardley: The Color Purple

 The Color Purple is a 2023 American musical period drama film based on the stage musical of the same name, which, in turn, is based on the 1982 novel by Alice Walker.
 Spielberg and Quincy Jones returned as producers for the 2023 film, along with its Broadway producers Scott Sanders and Oprah Winfrey, the latter of whom also starred in the 1985 film.

 The film scored 13 nominations at the 55th NAACP Image Awards, winning 11, including Outstanding Motion Picture, Outstanding Ensemble Cast in a Motion Picture, Outstanding Actress in a Motion Picture (Fantasia Barrino), Outstanding Supporting Actress (Taraji P. Henson), and Outstanding Supporting Actor (Colman Domingo).
 The film set the record as the motion picture with the most nominations and wins, since the ceremony's inception in the 1960s, surpassing Black Panther, The Best Man, and Jingle Jangle: A Christmas Journey, which all tied for 10 nominations.

 It exceeded expectations and grossed $18.2 million, finishing first at the box office for the day.
 Its opening day was the second-highest domestic opening for a film on Christmas Day of all time (behind Sherlock Holmes' $24.6 million in 2009), and the highest-grossing domestic opening day for a musical since the COVID-19 pandemic.

 What's Going On?

-The Marvin Gaye estate and Motown are squarely aboard, with the singer’s widow, Jan Gaye, serving as an executive producer along with Suzanne de Passe.
-Dr. Dre, Jimmy Iovine, and Andrew Lazar are also attached to produce.
-Hughes and the producers immediately will begin the search for the actor to play Gaye.
-The film is effectively greenlit for a production start next year and for an event-ized release that will encompass Warner Bros theatrical and HBO Max.
-The film not only addresses the demons that haunted Marvin, but it is a thrilling tribute to an icon whose music changed the world.
+The Marvin Gaye estate and Motown are involved in the project, with Gaye's widow, Jan Gaye, serving as an executive producer alongside Suzanne de Passe.
+Dr. Dre, Jimmy Iovine, and Andrew Lazar are also attached as producers.
+Hughes and the producers will begin searching for an actor to portray Gaye, with production expected to begin next year.
+The film is panned for a theatrical release through Warner Bros. and a subsequent release on HBO Max.
+It will explore Gaye's life and personal struggles that shaped his career and music.